 Binbag Recycling

-Binbag leverages technology to collect and recycle e-waste in the formal channels.
+Binbag leverages technology to collect and recycle e-waste in formal channels.
 They operate two plants in Andhra Pradesh and Assam to recycle ACs, computers, and laptops, among other electronic waste items.

 - Founded in: 2014